Marqin/discord_ex_example/README.md

 If you are in `iex -S mix` you can type `recompile()` and your bot code will be hot-swaped without disconnecting bot.

+Base of this project was generated with command:
+`mix new discord_ex_example --sup`